david-cako/T430-Hackintosh/README.md

 ###Quirks:

-- The iMac SMBIOS configuration removes on-battery Energy Saver preferences.
+- The iMac SMBIOS configuration removes "on battery" Energy Saver preferences.
 This is easily resolved with the [`pmset`](http://ss64.com/osx/pmset.html) command line utility.  `sudo pmset -g disk` to view all current Energy Saver configuration.  `sudo pmset -b displaysleep 15` is what I needed, which sets the display sleep timeout to 15 minutes on battery, `-b`.

 - You will have a 3rd party WiFi manager in your menu bar to configure your USB WiFi.